Advancing research, innovation and creation in Ontario

 Ontario’s DRI is funded by the provincial and federal governments, with contributions from Ontario universities.
 Services in Ontario are delivered by four consortia of academic and health institutions.

-News and Announcements
+Announcements

-New self-paced DRI training resources are available!
+New self-paced DRI training resources!

-These materials have been developed by collaborative teams of experts across the province, with the help of funding provided by Compute Ontario through a call for proposals issued in 2024.
-CO awarded just over $200,000 through the 2024 funding call, to support skills development for Ontario researchers, students and research support staff.
+JULY 6, 2026 Compute Ontario is pleased to share the completion of three new open-access, self-paced training materials to build data management knowledge and skills for researchers using high-performance computing and AI.
+These materials have been developed by collaborative teams of experts across the province, with the help of funding provided by Compute Ontario and Ontario Brain Institute (OBI) through a call for proposals issued in 2025.
+In total, CO and OBI awarded $75,000 to support skills development for Ontario researchers, students and research support staff.
+Congratulations to the project teams who produced these valuable and easily accessible resources.